awtGerry/engine/pacman-animation/README.md

 The project will use transformations and methods to fill figures like circle and rectangle (in this case).

-NOTE: This isn't a pacman game, just an animation.
+NOTE: This isn't a pacman game.